If you’re looking for an enlightening and educational experience, then you should check out some of the best museums in Spain has to offer.

 Address: Plaça Gala i Salvador Dalí, 5, 17600 Figueres, Girona, Spain

 The Dali Theatre-Museum, or Teatro Museo Dalí, is a must-see for any fan of the mischievous surrealist artist Salvador Dali.
-Dali was born and raised in Figueres, Catalonia, and the museum (which was once a theatre) is located in the center of his hometown.
+Dali was born and raised in Figueres, Catalonia, and the museum (once a theatre) is located in the center of his hometown.

 The museum houses a large collection of Dali’s work, as well as some of his personal belongings.
 It’s an incredible place to learn more about one of the most influential artists of the 20th Century.